 - If you want to expand your legal knowledge but don’t want to spend three years in law school, you might consider an MLS degree.
-With options like online MLS degree programs, you can increase your knowledge and continue to work full-time or part-time as you learn.
+With options like online Master of Legal Studies programs, you can increase your knowledge and continue to work full-time or part-time as you learn.

 Frequently Asked Questions on MLS vs. LL.M. vs. J.D.